dcmango/Final-Project-/README.md

 Project Structure
 -----------------
-- sql_runtime_predictor.ipynb: Jupyter Notebook with full implementation
+- sql_runtime_predictor.ipynb: Jupyter Notebook with full implementation, including data generation, feature extraction, model training, and evaluation
-- streamlit_app.py: Streamlit UI for runtime prediction
+- streamlit_app.py: Streamlit UI for SQL runtime prediction.
+Allows users to input queries and receive runtime predictions
-- data/: Folder containing synthetic SQL query dataset
+- data/: Folder containing the synthetic SQL query dataset.
+This may be empty if queries are generated dynamically within the notebook
-- models/: Trained ML models (regression and classification) saved with joblib
+- models/: Contains trained ML models (regression and classification) saved using joblib, for later use in prediction
-- screenshots/: Output images used in report and demo
+- output/: Folder containing screenshots, model evaluation plots, visualizations, and other outputs used in the final report and demo
-- README.md: This file
+- README.md: This file.
+Provides project overview, setup instructions, usage examples, and structure

 How It Works
 ------------